You are able to create a one-off or recurring events in Peoplevine and control access and RSVP with ease.

 The permissions are used to limit who can actually register for the event.
 When you set this up, it will control who can actually register for the event.
 You can choose from the following:

-Administrators Only is used for allowing admins on your team to register.
-You can set someone as an administrator by editing their CRM profile and setting the customer type to admin.
-This is primarily used for testing purposes only.
+• Staff Only is used for allowing your internal team to register.
+You can set someone as This is primarily used for testing purposes only.

 With the combination of these two settings, you have complete control over who can see your events and who can register for these events.